wwwaylon/wwwaylon.github.io/archive/2024-11-01-reguations.md

 Another specific requirement for FDA trials is 21 CFR Part 11 compliance, which governs electronic records and electronic signatures.
 Biostatisticians must ensure that any software used for analysis complies with these regulations, which may involve validation of the software environment and electronic data handling procedures.

 In NIH-funded trials, while data security and integrity are important, Part 11 compliance may not be as stringently enforced.
+Consider popular statistical software:

+## FDA Regulatory Environment

 ### SAS
 - **Compliance Features**: SAS is often preferred for FDA-regulated trials due to established procedures for Part 11 compliance.
 Built-in functions log data changes, manage electronic signatures, and create secure audit trails.